CDSoft/luax/doc/src/luax.md

 The script `bootstrap.sh` installs `ninja`, `zig` (if required) and compiles LuaX.
 Once done, LuaX can be installed with `ninja install`.
-`git` must already be installed, which is likely to be the case if LuaX has been cloned with `git`...
+`git` must be installed to clone the LuaX repository but it can also be compiled from a source archive without git.

 The installation path of Zig is defined in the `build.lua` file.
 On Linux or MacOS, the installation path is defined by the variable `ZIG_PATH` (`~` is replaced with `$HOME`).